Current

 ActivityEvidence that supports this approachChallenge number(s) addressed

 Removing barriers to learningStudent support for materials (Creative subjects), literacy materials, and access to revision guides.
-Support for trips and visits Supporting students to access the additional aspects of learning. https://educationendowmentfoundation.org.uk/education-evidence/guidance-reports/digital 3, 4, 5, 6
+Including access to school (uniform etc).
+Support for trips and visits.
+Supporting students to access the additional aspects of learning. https://educationendowmentfoundation.org.uk/education-evidence/guidance-reports/digital https://educationendowmentfoundation.org.uk/education-evidence/early-years-toolkit/parental-engagement?utm_source=/education-evidence/early-years-toolkit/parental-engagement&utm_medium=search&utm_campaign=site_searchh&search_term1,4,6

-Peri Music lessonsEnable learning opportunities that reduce the barriers and enable opportunities for KS4 options2, 5
+Peri Music lessonsEnable learning opportunities that reduce the barriers and enable opportunities for KS4 options4

-Emotional wellbeing support through Counsellor, Wellbeing Suite – Staff time, training & resourcesContinued investment in a counsellor; internal mental health counselling provision, and offering and training more staff to therefore increase the opportunities for counselling and mentoring to take place.
+Emotional wellbeing support through Counsellor, Wellbeing Suite – Staff time, training & resourcesContinued investment in a counsellor; internal mental health counselling provision and offering and training more staff to therefore increase the opportunities for counselling and mentoring to take place.
 Further development of increased suitable specific venues for counselling to take place.
 ‘Social.
-Emotional and mental health (SEMH) was consistently raised […] as an issue that was disproportionately impacting on disadvantaged pupils’ Addressing Educational Disadvantage in Schools and Colleges M Rowland (ed)4, 5, 8
+Emotional and mental health (SEMH) was consistently raised […] as an issue that was disproportionately impacting on disadvantaged pupils’ Addressing Educational Disadvantage in Schools and Colleges M Rowland (ed)2,6

 AimSuccess criteria

-Improve outcomes for all Pupil Premium Grant (PPG) students to bring attainment in line with the expected levels of progress.Remains a focus in 2023-24 – Gap between disadvantaged and non-disadvantaged pupils -0.52.
+Improve outcomes for all Pupil Premium Grant (PPG) students to bring attainment in line with the expected levels of progress.Remains a focus in 2024-25 – Gap between disadvantaged and non-disadvantaged pupils reduced to -0.13 A8 (v -0.19 National).
 Rigorous testing process in place.
-Evident increase in knowledge of key skills in numeracy shown through low stakes in-class assessments, key skills starters, formal regular assessments and public examinations.
+Evident in increased knowledge of key skills in numeracy shown through low stakes in-class assessments, key skills starters, formal regular assessments and public examinations.

 Access to a healthy diet which impacts upon general well-being.Achieved but remains a priority for the academy.
 FSM provision in place.
 Breakfast Club provision.
-Purchase of ingredients for Food and Nutrition lessons.
+Purchase of ingredients for Food and Nutrition lessons has enabled access and attainment at KS4

 Externally provided programmes